theowenyoung/archive-actionsflow/docs/workflow.md

 ### `on<trigger_name>.config.every`

-Optional, `number`, polling data interval time, the unit is minute, the default value is `5`
+Optional, `number`, polling data interval time, the unit is minute, the default value is `0`, means the trigger will be ran every time.
+But due to the limitation of the [shortest interval of github actions](https://docs.github.com/en/actions/reference/events-that-trigger-workflows#schedule), generally Actionsflow will run once every 5 minutes, but you can also trigger Actionsflow run through `push` or the [other events that trigger Actionsflow run](https://docs.github.com/en/actions/reference/events-that-trigger-workflows)

+> Note, webhook event will ignore `every` config

 ### `on<trigger_name>.config.skipFirst`